Our Story

 We work with partners to fill gaps, we don't duplicate them.
 These centrally located collaborations ensure individuals, families, and caregivers have access to the support and information they need, when they need it.
 The Sage House Model also provides a place for the local community to come together, promoting social inclusion, all the positive life opportunities for people living with dementia and reducing stigma.

-Our locations
+Our Locations

-Our Team, Trustees & Patron
+Our Team, Trustees & Patrons

 Sally Tabbner